 - National Center for School Crisis & Bereavement: Advisory Board (2007-present)

 - Association of Directors of Psychological Training Clinics

 - American Psychological Association: APA Divisions of Clinical (12) & Trauma Psychology (56)

 - American Red Cross: Nassau County & Greater New York Chapters

 Director, Clinical Psychology Doctoral Program; Professor of PsychologyB.A., Mt.
 Holyoke College; M.A., Ph.D., West Virginia University

 Adolescent Behavior, Children and Families in Crisis, Domestic Violence, Clinical Supervision and Family Therapy.
-Cognitive-behavioral interventions with children and adolescents, adolescent anger control, family violence.
+Cognitive-behavioral interventions with children and adolescents, adolescent anger control, clinical psychology training.

-Feindler, E.L. & Kahoud, D. (in press) Two sides of a Theoretical coin: Multiple perspectives on training in a dual orientation program.
-Chapter in J. Bresler & K. Starr (Eds.), Relational Psychoanalysis and Psychotherapy: An Evolving Synergy, Routledge: New York.
+Feindler, E.L. & Kahoud, D. (2015) Two sides of a Theoretical coin: Multiple perspectives on training in a dual orientation program.
+Chapter 14 in J. Bresler & K. Starr (Eds.)
+Relational Psychoanalysis and Psychotherapy: An Evolving Synergy Routledge, N.Y., N.Y.

 Feindler, E.L. & Gerber, M. (2011) Youth anger management treatment for school violence prevention.
 Chapter 30 in S. Jimerson, A. Nickerson, M. Mayer and M. Furlong (Eds.), Handbook of School Violence and School Safety: International Research and Practice, 2nd Ed., Routledge: New York, 409-422.